 This nursery rhyme printable pack is the last in my five-part lesson series.
 Some of the activities throughout the series may be too tough for your preschool-aged child, but I wanted to try to create activities that could reach a variety of learners.
 I really love this I’m A Little Teapot nursery rhyme lesson pack.
-It includes a little art, some rhyming, counting and number recognition, and writing.
+It includes so many I’m a little teapot activities; a little art, some rhyming, counting and number recognition, and writing.
 If all these activities seem daunting, you may want to check out my Lunch Break Learning, which is a preschool plan with just one simple activity a day.
 Check it out here.

 Gather your materials.
 You will need the printable pack, scissors, something to mark a place like bingo chips or buttons, some small dishes or baskets, a tray, paint, crayons, and a pencil.
 I love using trays because it keeps everything in one place.
 You can find the trays I use in my class with this affiliate link –> Preschool Trays.

-Start by printing out the printable pack here.<– click on this to see the pdf and print.
+Start by printing out the I’m A Little Teapot activities printable pack here.<– click on this to see the pdf and print.

 Cut out the counting, hot or cold, and rhyming cards.

 Print out and place the I’m A Little Teapot nursery rhyme printable on the wall with some tape.
 Make it visible so that your child will see that the words on the paper are the words you are reciting.
 Learning that text translates to oral language is foundational for literacy.
 In every one of these lesson packets I create, I try hard to balance various areas of learning, but reading and reciting the nursery rhyme is a must.
 Remember the nursery rhyme lesson is all based on the rhyme so take time going over it.

 Show your child the printable and ask them what they think the rhyme might be about.
 Use the pictures for clues.